logo

 Waste generation and leakage

-In 2019, an estimated 6.1 million tonnes of plastic waste entered rivers, lakes and the Ocean.
-As of 2019, cumulative stocks were roughly 109 million tonnes stored in rivers and about 30 million tonnes already in the Ocean.
+In 2019, an estimated 6.1 Mt of plastic waste entered rivers, lakes and the Ocean.
+As of 2019, cumulative stocks were roughly 109 Mt stored in rivers and about 30 Mt already in the Ocean.
 Because transport through watersheds is slow, plastic accumulates upstream; these stocks will continue to fragment into microplastics and nanoplastics, increasing dispersion and recovery costs.

 Most plastic reaches water because waste is mismanaged: open dumping, uncontrolled landfills and informal burning leave materials exposed to wind and rain.
 Short-lived products, especially packaging, account for most of this leakage.
 Once in rivers and canals, lighter pieces float and travel with surface currents; heavier or water-logged items sink or get stranded along coastal areas.
 Storms can lift and move stranded items again, spreading them further.